lambeuteu/TimeSeriesProject/README.md

 # TimeSeriesProject
-Project for the course Machine Learning for Time Series
+Project for the course Machine Learning for Time Series on the article *MERLIN: Parameter-Free Discovery of Arbitrary Length Anomalies in Massive Time Series Archives*